Table of Contents

 It should be differentiated from normal occurrences of grief and sadness based on the following criteria:

-- Grief following the loss of a close person waxes and wanes and only lasts for a shorter duration.
+- Grief following the loss of a close person waxes and wanes and lasts for a shorter duration.
 In major depressive disorder, however, patients experience the symptoms for more than two weeks.

 Epidemiology of Depression